Tomer-Barak/PostAngel/app/src/main/res/raw/readme_content.md

 1. Clone this repository
 2. Open the project in Android Studio
 3. Build and run the application on your device
-4. You'll need to set up your API key in the Settings screen
+4. You'll need to set up your API keys in the Settings screen
 5. Configure your knowledge base by adding topics you want to promote
 6. By default, the app will use AI vision and language models API